-Who Were The Bible Christians?
+Who were the Bible Christians?

 The chapels in the Ringsash Circuit were built by a small Methodist denomination ‐ the Bible Christians.
 They began in North West Devon and North Cornwall in 1815 and their strength was always in the South West.
 Most of their early chapels were in rural areas and up to the 1830's a large number of preaching places were opened in North Devon.
 Most were not purpose‐built chapels but farm houses, cottages and even mills.
 Although a tiny, poor denomination, the Bible Christians modelled their organisation on the mighty Wesleyan Church and in 1819 they divided their scattered places into circuits (groups of chapels that were cared for by one or more ministers).
 Ringsash was one of these earliest circuits.
 This name needs explaining!
 One of the places in their circuit was "Ashreigney" but they turned its name round to become "Ringsash".
 (They did the same in West Somerset and their chapel in "Brompton Regis", was called “Kingsbrompton".)

 Within a few years new places were opened and by 1824 the Ringsash circuit had 15 places and in another ten years this grew to 31, including Bishops Tawton, South Molton, Rackenford, Hittisleigh.
 In 1838 it was divided into Upper and Lower Parts and as other circuits were formed and established themselves, chapels were taken away from Ringsash.
 BUT since 1819 there has been a Ringsash Circuit and it has never included anything but chapels in the Bible Christian tradition.
 The most recent change was in 2010 when several chapels joined the South Molton Circuit, leaving Ringsash with just five chapels.
 Ironically Ashreigney was not one of the five.
-In 2012 'Sharon' chapel Worlington closed.

 In 1907 the Bible Christians joined two other small Methodist denominations to form the "United Methodist Church".
 Then in 1932 the United Methodists joined the Wesleyans and Primitive Methodists to form the modern "Methodist Church of Great Britain".
 In 1907 Ringsash contained 13 chapels and each had a Biblical name ‐ a long‐standing Bible Christian tradition.
 Witheridge chapel came to Ringsash from the former Tiverton Circuit in the early 1970’s but without a Biblical name!